 - ACCESS AUTHORIZATION NEED DETERMINATION.
-A request for an access authorization shall be submitted only after a determination has been made that the duties of the position require access to classified matter and/or special nuclear materials (SNM).
-Access authorizations shall not be requested to alleviate individual or management responsibilities for properly protecting classified information or controlling dissemination of such classified information on a need-to-know basis.
+A request for an access authorization will be submitted only after a determination has been made that the duties of the position require access to classified matter and/or special nuclear materials (SNM).
+Access authorizations must not be requested to alleviate individual or management responsibilities for properly protecting classified information or controlling dissemination of such classified information on a need-to-know basis.
 DOE has a single access authorization program for DOE contractor and subcontractor employees, consultants, and access permittees.
-The Contractor Requirements Document for DOE O 472.1B sets forth Personnel Security Program requirements for DOE contractors. - 2.
+The Contractor Requirements Document for DOE O 472.1B, Personnel Security Activities, sets forth Personnel Security Program requirements for DOE contractors.
+Statements concerning contractor requirements contained in this Manual are for the purpose of informing DOE elements only. - 2.
 ACCESS AUTHORIZATION TYPE DETERMINATION.
 The type of access authorization requested is determined after a review of the type and level of classified matter and/or SNM for which the individual requires access to perform the official duties of his/her assigned position.
 For additional information regarding access to SNM, refer to DOE O 472.1B, Attachment 3.
 An authorization granted for access to SNM also allows access to the appropriate categories/levels of classified matter on a need-to-know basis.
-To meet the requirements of the National Industrial Security Program Operating Manual (NISPOM), a contractor Facility Security Officer and key management personnel must possess access authorizations equivalent with the level of the facility clearance (for information on facility clearances see DOE O 470.1, Chapter V).
+To meet the requirements of the National Industrial Security Program Operating Manual (NISPOM), a contractor Facility Security Officer and key management personnel must possess access authorizations equivalent with the level of the facility clearance (for information on facility clearances see DOE O 470.1, Safeguards and Security Program, Chapter V).
 There are five types of access authorization: Q, L, QX, LX, and QB.
-Determination of the type of access authorization shall be certified in writing by the requester to the Director of Safeguards and Security, SO-21 (for Headquarters cases), or to the appropriate field element manager. - a.
-Q and L The types of access authorizations (Q and L) and the levels of classified matter and categories of SNM for which each type allows access are described in Attachments 2 and 3 of DOE O 472.1B. - b.
-OX and LX Access authorization types QX and LX are granted to individuals employed by a DOE access permittee.
-QX is for access to Secret and/or Confidential Restricted Data and LX is for access to Confidential Restricted Data.
-Information regarding the DOE access permit program is found in Title 10, Code of Federal Regulations Part 725. - c.
-OB A QB access authorization is granted by the Director of Security Affairs to certain Executive, Legislative, and Judicial Branch officials and elected state officials, in accordance with Section 145b of the Atomic Energy Act of 1954, as amended.
+Determination of the type of access authorization must be certified in writing by the requester to the Director of Safeguards and Security, SO-21 (for Headquarters cases), or to the appropriate field element manager. - a.
+Q and L The types of access authorizations (Q and L) and the levels of classified matter and categories of SNM for which each type allows access are described in Attachments 2 and 3 of DOE O 472.1B. - QX and LX Access authorization types QX and LX are granted to individuals employed by a DOE access permittee.
+QX is for access to Secret and/or Confidential Restricted Data, and LX is for access to Confidential Restricted Data.
+Information regarding the DOE access permit program is found in Title 10, Code of Federal Regulations (CFR) Part 725.

+c.
+QB A QB access authorization is granted by the Director of Security Affairs to certain Executive, Legislative, and Judicial Branch officials and elected state officials, in accordance with Section 145b of the Atomic Energy Act of 1954, as amended.
 A QB access authorization allows the individual the same access as a Q access authorization.